Colquhoun tartan, German WW2 bunker at the North Sea

 Windy days

-It does take more than a little breeze to really lift your kilt, but the wind should not be totally neglected.
+It does take more than a little breeze to really lift your kilt, but wind should not be totally neglected.
 On your front the sporran will in practically all situations give you the needed protection.
 The back of your kilt is more problematic.
 Holding your hands discretely as far down your sides as possible will prevent it from being around your ears, but a strong wind might nevertheless make it go up.
 In most cases, however, it is just a question of a second or two before it is safe down again, hardly enough for anybody to really recognize what is under your kilt.
 And should somebody have a look to black briefs or the like, it is not that big deal after all.

 If not wearing any?
 Well, humiliating and embarrassing, of course, but in liberal Western European countries, and if you obviously are not deliberately exposing yourself, hardly anyone should be too much shocked.
 After all, it is a kilt, isn't it?
 Point.